flokoe/bash-hackers-wiki/docs/scripting/processtree.md

 a charm.
 It will also set the variable `counter` as directed.
 But if everything ends, this extra process will be terminated - **your
-\"counter\" variable is gone.** You see a 0 because in the main shell it was 0, and wasn\'t changed by the child process!
+\"counter\" variable is gone.** You see a 0 because in the main shell it was 0, and wasn't changed by the child process!

-[**So, how do we count the lines?**]{.underline} Easy: **Avoid the subshell.** The details don\'t matter, the important thing is the shell that sets the counter must be the \"main shell\".
+[**So, how do we count the lines?**]{.underline} Easy: **Avoid the subshell.** The details don't matter, the important thing is the shell that sets the counter must be the \"main shell\".
 For example:

     counter=0